BeUp-In-Tech/Coupon-App/README.md

 - Some service-layer errors still use generic `Error(...)` strings and should be normalized to the shared API error format.
 - Production environments must use strong secrets and must not reuse example values from `.env.example`.

-## Documentation Roadmap

-Recommended next steps for long-term API quality:

-1. Add an `openapi.yaml` contract as the source of truth.
-2. Generate Postman, Swagger UI, or Redoc docs from the OpenAPI contract.
-3. Add CI checks that fail when routes or schemas change without documentation updates.
-4. Document webhook retry behavior and idempotency expectations.
-5. Add changelog entries for new endpoints, behavior changes, breaking changes, and migrations.